 Whether the signs are at the side of the road or above it, permanent or temporary, Traffic Sign Recognition can identify them.
 Icons for speed limits and no-overtaking signs are displayed on the instrument cluster, alerting you to changing restrictions.here ...

 A clever use of space

 Modern living often requires an inventive approach to how you occupy space.
 With best in class uncompromised rear load space capacity, the Ford Puma embraces this way of thinking.

 Aside from stylish flair and commanding presence, New Puma’s beautifully-sculpted exterior is balanced with thoughtful functionality.
 Delivering real versatility within the details of its design.

-Ford's project chief engineer, Norbert Steffens, worked in the styling studio with “cardboard and tape” trying to extract the maximum luggage space from the Puma structure.
+Project chief engineer, Norbert Steffens worked in the styling studio with “cardboard and tape” trying to extract the maximum luggage space from the Puma structure.
 This crossover has a claimed 456 litres of boot space, whereas the Focus has 370 litres.

-They achieved this by way of what Ford calls a “lower load box”.
+This is achieved with a “lower load box”.
 Cut through the boot floor, the box is a useful 80 litres in capacity and even has a removable plug in the bottom to allow it to be washed out.